learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 Here, we've called `map` as a part of `listOfGoodDogs` and passed in a callback function
-to log each element in the Array. `map` is acting like an Object key, just like `time`, pointing to a function expression.
+to log each element in the Array.
+Like `time` in the previous example, `map` is acting like
+an Object key pointing to a function expression.

 Why does this work?
 Well... it is because Arrays _are_ Objects in JavaScript.
 Lots of things
 are Objects, actually.
 Notice in the two previous examples, we used the dot syntax for
 other things.
-In the first code snippet, we assigned a variable, `currentTime`, to `new Date()`, then
+In the first code snippet, we assigned a `const`, `currentTime`, to `new Date()`, then
 called `getHours()` and `getMinutes()` on it.
 In the second code snippet, we called `log()` as
 part of `console`.

-These are all JavaScript Objects - [Arrays][arrays] and other things like [`Date`][date] are Objects... even [_Strings_][strings] are Objects, which is why we can do things like `"hello".slice(1)`.
+These are all JavaScript Objects - [Arrays][arrays] and other things like [`Date`][date] are Objects...
+even [_Strings_][strings] are Objects, which is why we can do things like `"hello".slice(1)`.
 Functions... are also Objects in JavaScript if things weren't confusing enough already.

 As it turns out, Objects are a bit more complex than we originally presented!

 ## A Deeper Look at Objects

-Let's review what we know about Objects.
-Objects are data structures that act sort of like dictionaries.
-Like a dictionary contains words followed by their definition, Objects contain key/value pairs.
-We've told you Arrays are objects in JavaScript, though they are clearly a special type of Object.
-Now, Arrays can hold data values in a list, and we can create many different Arrays that store different values.
-Similarly, we can create plain old Objects that each contain something different.
-However, some
+Before we continue, we want to be clear in the language we use going forward - so far we've
+talked about key/value pairs in general, but they're actually referred to as different things
+depending on what they store.
+Key/value pairs like `greeting` and `time` are also referred to as
+_properties_ of an Object.
+Properties that store a function expression as a value, like `time`,
+are referred to as _methods_ of the object.
+The `phrases` object, then, has two properties we've
+defined, one of which is a method.

-We've gotten used to creating objects using the object literal notation, using curly braces to wrap comma separated key/value pairs.
+We've gotten used to creating objects using the object literal notation, using curly braces to wrap comma
+separated properties:

 ```js
 const phrases = {